 - Summary plan

 - Statements and constraints

 The Role and Purpose of a Project Charter

 Now the question is why should a charter be used?
 It is utilized as a thorough overview of the project.
-Additionally, the project charter permits all parties involved to reach settlement and document major aspects of the project.
+Additionally, the project charter permits all parties involved to reach a settlement and document major aspects of the project.
 The charter also encourages the decision-making procedure and is also often utilized as a communication tool.

-The charter is considered the greatest marketing tool of a project.
+The charter is considered the greatest marketing tool for a project.
 It is made at the very beginning of the project.
 It is an ideal document that provides links between the project and the managerial strategy.